verdantlearn/gis-beginner-oe4bw/modules/Spatial-Reference-Systems/_posts/2000-04-01-module3-intro.md

 ## Introduction
 Welcome to Module 3 of 'Introducing GIS for conservation'

+# Knowing our location

+How do we know where we are?
+How do we communicate location precisely?

 > What we'll build <NEEDS WORK!>

 ### Learning objectives